Judithandprey/hackthon-project/README.md

 | RSpec request tests | `spec/requests/portal_spec.rb` |
 | Cucumber / Given–When–Then | `features/applications.feature` and its step definitions |

-Read [the Chinese walkthrough](docs/CS169_WALKTHROUGH.md) for a request-by-request explanation.

 ## Test